 Our top pick (although all of them are stunning) are those found at The Springs Resort & Spa.
-Not only will you drink in magnificent views of Arenal Volcano, this resort offers 18 freeform pools to choose from, some of which feature waterfalls, forest landscapes, water slides and swim-up bars.
-The water is pumped in directly from their spring, containing an array of beneficial minerals including bicarbonates, calcium, potassium, boron, magnesium, iron, sulfur and sodium.
+Not only will you drink in the magnificent views of Arenal Volcano, but this resort also offers 18 freeform pools to choose from, some of which feature waterfalls, forest landscapes, water slides and swim-up bars.
+The water is pumped in directly from their spring, containing an array of beneficial minerals including bicarbonates, calcium, potassium, boron, magnesium, iron, sulphur and sodium.

 For those who like it al’ natural, Perdido Springs will be just the thing, set within a forest canyon, it can be reached through an intricate trail, lined with flowering heliconias, exotic wildlife and rainforest greenery, still within the sprawling Springs Resort Estate.

 You can access the springs either by staying at the hotel or by purchasing day passes.
-Other activites on offer include horse riding, river kayaking, tubing, zip lining, hiking and an animal refuge centre.
+Other activities on offer include horse riding, river kayaking, tubing, zip-lining, hiking and an animal refuge centre.

 Tip: Others springs highly recommended include Tabacon Thermal Resort Hot Springs (The first in Costa Rica), Rio Perdido, Eco Termales, Baldi and Rio Celeste with its very own waterfall.

 Hidden in the mountains of Hidalgo, this one has it all.
 Spectacular scenery, waterfalls, caves, steam tunnels, pools filled to the brim with minerals and a magnificent volcanic river flowing with warm turquoise waters.
 Tolantongo manages to ticks all the right boxes...